Dec 30, 2019

 you concerned about the environment and want to learn how to make a difference?

-located at 6700 Delilah Road in Egg Harbor Township.
-The 2019 course begins on
+the ACUA’s Environmental Park located at 6700 Delilah Road in Egg Harbor

-Environmental Steward program is designed to explain and analyze the
+Environmental Stewards program is designed to explain and analyze the

 environmental issues affecting New Jersey.
 Using science, teamwork and natural

-resources, the Stewards will create plans to face the problems head-on.
-You
+resources, the Stewards will create plans to address some of these problems in

 sessions are taught by experts from Rutgers University, and non-profit and